JoeMille/full-flask/README.md

 However, once code testing had finalised, the final hurdle was to deploy successfully to heroku, an application deployment platform.
 Hidden security features once fine whilst running the application locally failed the deployment procedure.
 With no particular one error in the traceback causing the issues, the application was backed up and sensitive files were copied to external notepads.
 ![heroku-failure](./assets/images/heroku-fail-to-build.png)

+##Deploying to Heroku
+To get a cloned version of Chatter up and running on Heroku, first, make sure you've got the Heroku CLI and Git installed.
+Clone your repo with: git clone https://github.com/JoeMille/full-flask and enter into the project directory with the command: cd your-repo.

+Next, create a new Heroku app using the command: heroku create.
+If your app needs any special settings, set them up as environment variables with heroku config:set KEY=VALUE.
+Now, it's time to deploy – just push your code to Heroku with git push heroku master.
+Open your app in the browser with heroku open.

+If your app needs a specific buildpack or you run into any issues, check the Heroku logs with heroku logs --tail.

 The final version of Chatter deployed to Heroku at long last and operated as expected, allowing new users to register and create accounts.
 The issue having been within hiding security features inside a gitignore file that were not being called.
 New and existing users can now view other users posts as well as creating their own content for other users to explore.
 ![Final Deployment](./assets/images/final-deployment.png)